 2 Chronicles 30.
 Hezekiah celebrated the Passover and there was great joy in Jerusalem.

 Psalm 49, of the Sons of Korah.
-This psalm is more of a teaching Psalm and give instruction on how to live and hope of salvation “But God will redeem my soul from the power of the grave,For He shall receive me”
+This psalm is a teaching Psalm and gives instruction on how to live and about our hope of salvation “But God will redeem my soul from the power of the grave,For He shall receive me”

 Acts 20:17-38.
 From Miletus Paul called the Ephesian Elders and when they arrived he exhorted them, said farewell and told them he would never see them again.